-Capital assets, which include buildings and improvements, equipment, and vehicles, are reported in the government-wide financial statements.
+Capital assets, which include land and buildings, are reported in the government-wide financial statements.
 Capital assets are defined by the School as assets with an initial, individual cost of more than \$5,000 and an estimated useful life in excess of one year.
 All purchased capital assets are valued at cost where historical records are available and at an estimated historical cost where no historical records exist.
 Donated capital assets are valued at their estimated fair market value on the date received.
 Major outlays for capital assets and improvements are capitalized as projects are constructed.